🧬

 Origin and historical development

-The Hamiltonstövare, or Hamilton Hound, is a distinguished Swedish scent hound developed in the late 19th century.
-Named after Count Adolf Patrick Hamilton, the founder of the Swedish Kennel Club, the breed was created by crossing English Foxhounds and Harriers with various local Swedish hounds.
-The goal was to produce a robust, tri-colored hound capable of navigating the challenging, snow-covered terrain of the Swedish landscape while maintaining the stamina required for long-distance tracking.
-The breed was officially recognized by the Swedish Kennel Club in 1921 and has since become a symbol of Swedish hunting heritage.
-Understanding the historical context of these breeding champion rules is essential for any serious enthusiast.
+The Hamilton Hound, or Hamiltonstövare, is a distinguished Swedish scent hound developed in the late 19th century by Count Adolf Patrick Hamilton, the founder of the Swedish Kennel Club.
+The breed was created by crossing various English hounds, including the Foxhound and the Harrier, with local Swedish scent hounds.
+The primary objective was to produce a robust, versatile hunter capable of navigating the challenging, snow-covered terrain of the Swedish landscape.
+Throughout its development, breeders maintained strict records of pedigree names to ensure the preservation of the breed's unique hunting instincts and physical endurance.

 📋